|Luxury Rating:||2.7 / 5|

 Is the Amex Platinum card worth it?

 While it doesn’t have the best rewards rate among travel cards, the Amex Platinum card is a great choice for frequent travelers who will make use of its numerous travel credits and protections.
-If you use the card for all your travel purchases, you can more than make up for the card’s high annual fee.
+If you use the card for all your travel purchases and take full advantage of these benefits, you can more than make up for the card’s high annual fee.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.